 Before making the decision to replace your wine cellar cooling system, take these steps:

 - Troubleshoot: Refer to the owner’s manual for troubleshooting tips.
 Simple fixes like cleaning vents or resetting the thermostat may resolve minor issues.
+For detailed troubleshooting steps, see our guide on what to do if your wine cellar is not cooling and learn how to reset your wine cooling unit safely.

 - Consult a professional: If problems persist, contact a technician experienced with wine cellar cooling systems for a thorough assessment.